kensanata/phoebe/README.md

 - `@footer` is a list of code references allowing you to add things like licenses or contact information to every page; each code reference gets called with the $host, $space, $id and $revision used to serve the page;
-      return a list of lines to append at the end; if you want to replace the footer, overwrite the footer sub itself
+      return a string to append at the end; if you want to replace the Gemini footer, overwrite the footer sub itself – the default implementation adds History, Raw text and HTML link, and `@footer` to the bottom of every page

-A very simple example to add a contact mail at the bottom of every page:
+A very simple example to add a contact mail at the bottom of every page; this works for both Gemini and the web:

     package Gemini::Wiki;
     package Gemini::Wiki;